sergiodxa/TaskManager/README.md

 This is going to install the dependencies of the backend (with npm) and frontend (with bower) and run bower's tasks to minify and merge all the JavaScript.

-You can run bowers' tasks manually using the command
+You can run bowers's tasks manually using the command

 ```
 npm run build